Documentation

 Here, the application is fully built first, and the compiled files are copied into the Docker image.
 The resulting container is immutable, ensuring consistency across environments.
 Since the image contains the pre-built application, it starts faster, is more reliable for production usage, and adheres to best practices in image creation.

-• First you need to configure cluster and specify the --target-format for configuration.
-In case below we are generating .env file.
+• First you need to configure cluster and you can use nomi cluster generate and specify the --target-format for the configuration output format.
+In the case below we are generating .env file.
 We will support more formats in the future, depending on the need.

 The output of the nomi cluster build command looks like this: